 There are still dozens and dozens of people alive, but audiences really only need to know about half of them, because they're more crucial to the overarching war against the undead.

 For all intents and purposes, there are three "teams" right now consisting of rulers, warriors, brothers, sisters, and everything in between.

 Here are characters who will be very important in season 8:

 - Jaime Lannister (Nikolaj Coster-Waldau)

-Season 8 will feature the biggest battle ever
+Game of Thrones Season 8 will feature a massive battle